T1 1950-79 Beetle / Ghia Rear Swing Axle Air Ride Kit (Bolt on)

 VW Beetle Rear Air Ride Kit - Fitting / Installation Video Guide (Vehicle in video is 1966)

 Limebug's British 'Titan Engineering' department have been developing the most functional, innovative and beautiful parts in the scene to date.
 We have just introduced our Bug & Bus air ride ranges.
-Each kit is designed by certified and accredited engineers here at Limebug, before being tested by us personally to insure ease of fitment and function.
+Each kit is designed by certified and accredited engineers here at Limebug, before being tested by us personally to ensure ease of fitment and function.

 These air systems come with our online video tutorial for installation and operation, as well as a manual and guide to installation.
 Our video includes an explanation of upgrades, year differences.
 Neat tricks to look out for along the way, and other great ways to give you VW the look you've dreamt of without the nightmares.